leycec/kiseki-linux/README.rst

 .. parsed-literal::

-   There's no such thing as a dumb question, Regnitz,
+   There's no such thing as a dumb question, Regnitz...
             but that one came awfully close.
                           — Instructor Neithardt

-This repository unofficially hosts `Lutris-based Linux installers <lutris_>`__ for *all* entries in Falcom_'s acclaimed `"Kiseki" (i.e., "Trails", "Legend of Heroes", 『英雄伝説 …の軌跡』) universe <Kiseki_>`__: the longest-running continuously interconnected Japanese role-playing (JRPG) franchise now spanning three decades of active development.
+This repository unofficially hosts `Lutris-based Linux installers <lutris_>`__ for numerous entries in Falcom_'s acclaimed `Kiseki (i.e., "Trails", "Legend of Heroes", 『英雄伝説 …の軌跡』) universe <Kiseki_>`__: the longest-running continuously interconnected Japanese role-playing (JRPG) franchise, now spanning three decades of active development.

-All installers hosted at this repository ship with out-of-the-box support for popular controllers, in-game cutscenes and videos, and full Japanese voice acting with fully localized English subtitles – including:
+All installers hosted at this repository ship with out-of-the-box support for input controllers, in-game videos, and full Japanese voice acting with fully localized English subtitles – including:

 * High-quality Japanese voice acting converted by `Zhenjian Yang`_'s `third-party SoraVoice library <SoraVoice_>`__ from the Japan-only